 Artist statement Janie Nicoll is a Glasgow based Visual Artist who graduated with a first class Honours Degree in Drawing & Painting from Edinburgh College of Art, and the Watt Medal for Academic Distinction; a Post Graduate in Painting and the Master of Fine Art (MFA) from Glasgow School of Art.
 She has a studio based and socially engaged practice, often creating hybrid-works across a range of media using collage techniques and collaboration with other artists or communities.
 She has exhibited locally, nationally and internationally, and recently spent three years as President of Scottish Artists Union.
-She is currently a Trustee for Engage the National Organisation for Gallery Education.
+She currently works as Projects and Campaigns Manager at SAU, and is a Trustee for Engage, the National Organisation for Gallery Education, where she is also a Rep for Freelancers on Engage Council.

 For news of current and recent activities please click here.
 To get in touch please send a message via the contact form.